-Nominations are now closed for the 2022 NHAC County Government Awards.
+Nominations are now open for the 2023 NHAC County Government Awards.
 Each year the New Hampshire Association of Counties honors individuals for their service to county government and the citizens of their communities.
 Individuals are nominated by their peers and the winners are selected by the NHAC Awards Committee.

 Nominator: Any NH county government employee, appointed, or elected official may nominate any other NH county employee, appointed, or elected official for a relevant award based on the perception of a nominee’s work performance.

 Nominee: Nominees should exhibit a passion for and excellence in their work; a drive to go above and beyond; and a willingness to innovate, collaborate, and work with compassion.
 The write up of the nomination should cite specific examples of work performance that illustrate one or more of the above descriptors.

 See below for a list of the 2023 County Government Award Categories:

 Employee of the Year Awards - One recipient per county per category